ksoichiro/gradle-console-reporter/README.md

         // (When the coverage is less than this value, result will be red.)
         // Default is 70.
         thresholdWarning 70

+        // Set this property to a certain C0 coverage percentage.
+        // When the coverage is less than this value and
+        // failIfLessThanThresholdError property is set to true,
+        // the build will fail.
+        // Default is 0.
+        thresholdError 0
     }

     cobertura {